BanglaTalk: Towards Real-Time Speech Assistance for Bengali Regional Dialects: Result Discussion

 BRDialect consistently outperforms \texttt{Whisper-medium-Bengali} \citep{BengaliAIASRSubmission2023} and \texttt{IndicWav2Vec-Bengali} \citep{javed2022towards}, achieving a {12.41–17.39\%} relative improvement in WER and a {27.77–33.98\%} improvement in CER.
 The comparatively poor performance of the baseline models suggests that dialectal variation is not adequately addressed during their training, limiting their suitability for regional speech-to-text tasks.
 BRDialect highlights the importance of dialect-aware fine-tuning for building a robust ASR system.

 \paragraph{Performance across Regions} We further evaluate BRDialect across individual regions.
 As shown in \cref{fig:plot_wer}, the ASR system performs well across most regions, with WER below 70\% in seven out of the twelve regions.
 The lowest WER, 0.438, is achieved for the Comilla region.
+Although the Comilla dialect is not included in the training data of BRDialect, its low WER demonstrates the model's strong generalization capability to unseen dialects.